Chartered Alternative Investment Analyst: Curriculum

 The CAIA Association recommends that candidates devote 200 or more hours of study to prepare for the Level I exam.

 Level II

-The CAIA Level II exam consists of 100 multiple-choice questions, plus three sets of constructed-response (essay) questions.
-The Level II curriculum is broadly divided into two sections: alternative investments and Core and Integrated Topics.
+The CAIA Level II exam consists of 100 multiple-choice questions, plus three sets of constructed response (essay) questions.
 Candidates must apply the skills and knowledge from Level I to gain a deeper understanding of issues involved in each of the areas of alternative investments.
-The Core and Integrated Topics text is updated annually to reflect the latest industry and research developments.
+The Level II curriculum covers nine topics, listed below.